leekelleher/umbraco-polyfill/.github/README.md

-## Community Polyfill for Umbraco 8
+## Community Polyfill for Umbraco

 This project offers polyfills for classes, extensions and helpers, designed to support Umbraco package developers migrating and with multi-targeting both Umbraco 8 (.NET Fx 4.7.2) and Umbraco 9 (.NET 5.0).

-The aim of the polyfills is to reduce the number of `#if`/`#else` preprocessor directives needed throughout the codebase.
+The initial aim of the project is to polyfill Umbraco 8 to support Umbraco 9 APIs, in order to reduce the number of `#if`/`#else` preprocessor directives needed throughout a package's codebase.

 ---